 Storytelling has taken me to the cold halls of death row in Angola prison to the majestic halls of St. Peter’s Basilica and countless more interesting places.

-These stories have been told on blogs and websites, in marketing emails, in presentations and speeches and in international, national and local media outlets, including Associated Press, Wall Street Journal, Washington Post, CNN, FoxNewsOnline, Huffington Post, Associated Press Radio, WSB Radio, TIME, Wards Auto, Automotive News, Auto Remarketing, Christian Broadcasting Network, National Catholic Register, Atlanta Journal-Constitution, The Miami Herald, The Washington Times, Chronicle of Higher Education, Christianity Today magazine and BillBoard magazine.
+These stories have been told on intranets, blogs, and websites, in marketing emails, in presentations and speeches, and in international, national and local media outlets, including Associated Press, Wall Street Journal, Washington Post, CNN, FoxNewsOnline, Huffington Post, Associated Press Radio, WSB Radio, TIME, Wards Auto, Automotive News, Auto Remarketing, Christian Broadcasting Network, National Catholic Register, Atlanta Journal-Constitution, The Miami Herald, The Washington Times, Chronicle of Higher Education, Christianity Today magazine and BillBoard magazine.